Disney World Summer – The Ultimate Guide to Planning Your Vacation

 Find Ways to Stay Cool

-The hardest part about a trip to Disney World in the summer is the heat.
+The hardest part about a trip to Disney World in summer is the heat.
 It is imperative that you stay cool throughout the day to avoid fainting, sun poisoning, and other ailments caused by the heat.

 Buy a Fan

-Before you begin your trip, visit a convenience store and buy a spray bottle with a fan.
+Before you begin your trip to the Magic Kingdom, visit a convenience store and buy a spray bottle with a fan.
 Fill it with water, turn it on, and spray away.
 If you forget to purchase one beforehand, several stores in Orlando and the theme parks stock this portable fan.

 Bring a Cold Washcloth

-Many Disney World fanatics swear by this cooling tactic.
+Many Disney World vacation fanatics swear by this cooling tactic.
 The night before you enter the theme park, wet a washcloth, freeze it, and put it in a plastic bag the next day.
 When you begin to overheat at the park, place the washcloth on the back of your neck or forehead.

 Get an Early Start

-Arriving at least 30 minutes early at the theme parks will increase your chances of cooler temperatures and fewer crowds.
-It’s a win-win scenario if you ask me!
+Arriving early (at least 30 minutes before park opening) at the theme parks will increase your chances of cooler temperatures and lower crowd levels.
+It’s a win-win scenario if you ask us!
+Check Disney’s calendar for the most up-to-date information on park hours.

 Check Out the Indoor Attractions